8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 The orders were for the multi-factor and extended market funds and not the total market or S&P 500 because the former occupy less than their target percent for the allocation and the latter occupy more.

 At the fund level, the portfolio as a whole is almost in a balanced state, which is exciting.
-Also, the current value of the Traditional IRA is greater than the check received.
+Also, the current value of the Traditional [.Individual Retirement Account](IRA) is greater than the check received.
 In fact, it's about where the value was when I requested the check, which is exciting to see.

 2 of the 6 orders executed; the ones at current market price.